Scenic view of RV lifestyle in nature, representing tips for choosing the best state to register your RV for full-time use.

 Registration requires these documents:

-• Title or Bill of Sale: Proves ownership; bills of sale suffice for towed RVs in states like Vermont.
+• Title or Bill of Sale: Proves ownership bills of sale suffice for towed RVs in states like Vermont.

-• Proof of Insurance: Meets state minimums (e.g., $25,000/$50,000 bodily injury in Texas).
+• Proof of Insurance: Meets state minimums like $25,000 or $50,000 bodily injury in Texas.

-• Identification: Driver’s license or state ID.
+• Identification: Driver license or state ID.

-• Inspection Certificates: Safety, emissions, or VIN verification, per state rules.
+• Inspection Certificates: Safety emissions or VIN verification per state rules.

-• Registration Application: State-specific form.
+• Registration Application: State specific form.

 • Odometer Disclosure: For motorhomes under 10 years.

 Vintage RVs may need bonded titles or historical affidavits.
 Preparing these documents prevents delays.
+For no title fixes, our register motorhome without title USA by state guide has state breakdowns you need.

 Fee and Tax Structures

-Fees vary by RV type, weight, and state:
+Fees vary by RV type weight and state:

-Weight-based fees (e.g., California’s $10 per 1,000 pounds) increase costs.
-A 2025 DMV report estimated motorhome fees at $150-$350 and towed RV fees at $30-$120.
-Taxes include sales tax (0% in Montana, 8.875% in New York) and property tax (1%-2% of value in Missouri).
-For a $50,000 RV, sales tax is $2,250 in South Dakota versus $4,000 in California.
-Vintage RVs may be exempt from property tax.
+Weight based fees like California $10 per 1,000 pounds increase costs.
+A 2025 DMV report estimated motorhome fees at $150 to $350 and towed RV fees at $30 to $120.
+Taxes include sales tax 0 percent in Montana 8.875 percent in New York and property tax 1 to 2 percent of value in Missouri.

 State-Specific Regulations